This article describes subsystem usage standards. All of the listed recommendations are optional.

 For example, the Sales and Purchases sections, which represent command interface sections available to users, can also be used during the development for quick filtering in Designer mode metadata objects window, for moving objects to other configurations, for narrowing the search area when performing global configuration search, and so on.

 1.2.
 In general, a subsystem that logically groups a set of metadata objects might not have an exact match among the application sections.
-If this is the case, we recommend that you specify a separate subsystem hierarchy for logical grouping of metadata objects.
-These subsystems should not be included in the command interface (should have the Include in command interface check box cleared).
+If this is the case, we recommend that you specify a separate subsystem hierarchy for the logical grouping of metadata objects.
+These subsystems should not be included in the command interface (should have the Include in command interface checkbox cleared).

 The Products catalog logically belongs to the Lists subsystem but it is available in two command interface sections: Lists and Marketing.

-The Administration command inteface section includes commands that open lists of objects logically related to various "functional" subsystems where customization by adiministrators is available.
+The Administration command interface section includes commands that open lists of objects logically related to various "functional" subsystems where customization by administrators is available.

 1.3.
-We recommend that you include modules, sceduled jobs, constants, event subscriptions, and other objects that do not have visual presentations to "functional" subsystems only.
+We recommend that you include modules, scheduled jobs, constants, event subscriptions, and other objects that do not have visual presentations to "functional" subsystems only.